-The ADOR1 has a connector on the electronic board where a pair of wires can be connected and the wires run over to a convenient place where you can use a doorbell button or any type of switch, to remotely control the ADOR1.
+The ADOR1 has connector pins (six pins) on the electronic board where a pair of wires can be connected for manual activation.
+The pair of can wires run over to a convenient place where you can use a doorbell button or any type of switch, to remotely control the ADOR1.
 The switch will function the same way as the pushbutton on the ADOR1 control box.
-Call us or email us if you need the connector and instructions to do this.

 When you select an automatic door to purchase for your coop, do you have any idea to what extent the manufacturer tested the door design?
 We have probably done more testing and evaluation than we suspect the other door manufacturers have done... and we continue to evaluate and improve.

 We have just completed some testing at temperature extremes, using this industrial Environmental Chamber.
 You can see the temperature is set to -30 and has achieved -28 degrees.
 Without help from liquid Nitrogen, this chamber can't get colder than that!